shy-r/abmcovidvirusresponse/README.md

 Households pay rent every day, which is scaled based on a percentage of the total household income.
 This percentage is set by the sliders.

-Once the outbreak switch is toggled, three people at random get infected by a virus like the Coronavirus.
+Once the outbreak switch is toggled, three people at random get infected by a virus like Covid-19.
 Through contact with others at their house, their workplace, or their leisure location, they spread the virus with a certain probability of transmission set by the sliders - the model ignores incubation periods.

 After a certain number of days - set by the sliders in the health inputs section - the infected person gets admitted to the hospital if their disease becomes severe based on a probability dependent on their age.
 And after a certain number of days set by the sliders if their infection isn’t severe, they recover - this model does not take into account deaths from the virus.